aquasecurity/trivy/docs/docs/target/aws.md

 You can write custom policies for Trivy to evaluate against your AWS account.
 These policies are written in [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/), the same language used by [Open Policy Agent](https://www.openpolicyagent.org/).
-See the [Custom Policies](../scanner/misconfiguration/custom/index.md) page for more information.
+See the [Custom Policies](../scanner/misconfiguration/custom/index.md) page for more information on how to write custom policies.

+Custom policies in cloud scanning also support passing in custom data.
+This can be useful when you want to selectively enable/disable certain aspects of your cloud policies.
+See the [Custom Data](../scanner/misconfiguration/custom/data.md) page for more information on how to provide custom data to custom policies.